 - Railway Station Built in 1859 it is likely it will be the first building you will see if arriving to Modena by train from Bologna.

-The nearest airport is that of Bologna, just 40km away.
+The nearest airport is Bologna, just 40km away.
 Upon landing you can get buses directly to Modena, or from Bologna you have a good train timetable.
-Modena lies on the north train lines to Milano or Verona therefore easy to reach from any city along the way.
+Modena lies on the north train lines to Milan or Verona therefore easy to reach from any city along the way.

 From the train station to the old town or anywhere within the city you do not need any public transportation; distances are really small and the historical area is walking distance to everything.
 Most of the streets are pedestrian friendly therefore not even buses or taxis can get inside.

-We cannot recommend any place to sleep since our hotel was in Bologna and we treated Modena as a excursion.
-I would consider if I were you to also stay in Bologna where you get a greater choice and better prices in hotels not to mention as being a bigger city, much better night live and options for entertainment.
+Unfortunately on this occasion we cannot recommend any place to stay in the city since our hotel was back in Bologna and we treated Modena as a half day excursion.
+I would consider if I were you, to also stay in Bologna where you get a greater choice and better prices in hotels, not to mention as being a bigger city, much better night live and options for entertainment.
 Nevertheless, a good and reasonable point to start your search is by checking some of our preferred affiliate hotel search engine such as Hotels.com, Booking.com, Expedia, Otel.com, Agoda, Opodo or Ebookers.